vaskocuturilo/QuestionPull/README.md

 - Will be adding JWT.
 - Will be adding X-API-KEY.
 - Will be adding a one-time password.
-- Will be adding docker-compose
+- Will be adding docker-compose :heavy_check_mark:
 - Will be adding integration tests.
 - Will be adding unit tests. :heavy_check_mark:
-- Will be adding functionality for deployment to AWS.
+- Will be adding functionality for deployment to VPS.

-### How to run via spring boot.
+### How to run via Spring Boot.

 ```mvn spring-boot:run```